Get your money on track

 - if your can ask for a pay rise or increase your salary in other ways

-If you're reducing your work hours but don't want to reduce income, you might be able to access your super while you're working.
+If you're reducing your work hours but don't want to reduce income, you might be able to access your superannuation while you're working.

 Decide where you'll live